badamsvt/a1-irenealisjahbana/A1_Irene Alisjahbana.md

 The total KBTU combined electricity and gas consumption in PG&E territory in 2017 is 2.73e11 kBTU.
 The average annual electricity consumption per customer is 21951.5 kBTU and the average annual gas consumption per customer is 43258 kBTU.
 Note that the values obtained here are the results of the modified dataset in which the duplicate for month 9 in the Q4 was deleted before the analysis.

+I agree with your strategy to delete the duplicated month 9.
+I also identified this error in my total customers calculations, but I should have adjusted the usage numbers as well.

 #### Q5: How would you explain the results of this chart to an average property owner in Northern California?
 What would be the value of conducting further "seasonal" analyses of energy use, compared to "year-long" analyses, and how would you define seasonal boundaries?